Matze-M/OrangePi_Build/README.md

 OrangePi Build System
 ---------------------------------------

-Welcome to OrangePi Build System, Good start Linux World with OrangePi!
+Welcome to the OrangePi Build System, have a good start into the Linux World with OrangePi!

-Funny with your idear and build your owner Linux system.
+Have fun with your ideas and build your own custom Linux system.

 #### OrangePi Build System support list:

   * OrangePi PC2

-  * OrangePi Prima
+  * OrangePi Prime

   * OrangePi Win